seanpark132/Cheap-Flight-Alert/README.md

 * Flight Type: round trip
 * Maximum layovers: 1

-If the prices of these tickets are lower than the historical low prices from the Google sheet, the program wiill email all signed-up users with important flight information and a link to book the flight.
+If the prices of these tickets are lower than the historical low prices from the Google sheet, the program will email all signed-up users with important flight information and a link to book the flight.
 Users can sign-up to be emailed by running "sign_up.py" and entering their name and email.
 Their names and emails are stored in the "users" tab in the Google sheet.